-Under California law, it is a crime to willfully destroy something you know may be relevant to a court case or legal investigation.
-It is also illegal to submit forged or altered evidence to an investigator.
-It is important to note that the court case does not have to be of a criminal nature, but that you can be charged with this crime if you damage evidence related to a lawsuit or other civil nature.
-Also, you do not need to be the one facing criminal proceedings -if you shred documents to protect someone else, you can still be charged with destroying evidence.
+This law does not require the legal proceeding to be of a criminal nature.
+You can be charged with this crime if you damage evidence related to a lawsuit or other civil matter.
+Also, you do not need to be the individual under criminal investigation —if you shred documents to protect someone else from prosecution, you can still be charged with destroying evidence.

 In many cases, destroying evidence can prove fruitless because investigators will find other ways to collect the evidence they need or reconstruct it from any scraps you left behind.
 For example, if you delete emails, they will likely still be on the email server or in the inbox of the person who sent or received the messages.
-Alternatively, if you shred documents and there are no other copies, a forensics team might be brought in to reassemble the shredded pieces of paper, which will still be used as evidence.
+Alternatively, if you shred documents with no other copies, a forensics team might be brought in to reassemble the paper shreds, which will still be used as evidence.

-If you aren’t sure if an action could be construed as destroying or concealing evidence, it is always advisable to speak with a La Jolla criminal attorney like Peter M. Liss before taking action.
-You can schedule a free initial consultation by calling (760) 643-4050 or (858) 486-3024.
+If you aren’t sure if an action could be construed as destroying or concealing evidence or if you believe you are under investigation for any type of criminal offense, speak with a criminal defense attorney like Peter M. Liss as soon as possible.
+You can schedule a free consultation with his law firm by calling (760) 643-4050 or (858) 486-3024.